panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 ### 4.2 Stale state

 [A closure](/simple-explanation-of-javascript-closures/) is a function that captures variables from the outer scopes.

+Closures (e.g. event handlers, callbacks) might capture state variables from the functional component scope.
+Because state variables change between renderings, closures should capture variables with the latest state value.

-Inside of the functional component, closures might capture state variables.
-Make sure closures to capture the latest state variables, otherwise, you might encounter *stale state* problem.
+Otherwise, if the closure captures outdated state values, you might encounter *stale state* problem.

 Let's see how a stale state manifests itself.
 A component `<DelayedCount>` should count the number of button clicks, but with a delay of 3 seconds.